 Whereas DFDs fundamentally look at the system from the perspective of the defenders, architecturally-based process flow diagrams (PFD) look at the system from the adversary’s perspective.
-Granted, PFDs will not make potential threats looks like opportunities to be explored and exploited – the way attackers see them.
+Granted, process flow diagrams will not make potential threats looks like opportunities to be explored and exploited – the way attackers see them.
 However, attackers do not approach the system upon which they’re doing recon from a “problems to be solved” or a “get it working” perspective.
 They approach your system architecturally – from a flow and function perspective.

 In the latter case, we assume the building structure will function equally well for the thief as it does for the legitimate occupants – the engineering is all good.
 However, what we need to know is how the attacker will get in, move through, and exit the structure with our valuables.
 That way we can determine the best way to set up our security system to stop the intrusion, or at least catch the criminal after the incident.

-PFDs allow defenders to approach their systems from the same vantage point as attackers – architecturally – thereby providing exceptionally useful insight from which the organization can understand its unique attacker population.
+Automated threat modeling software using process flow diagrams allow defenders to approach their systems from the same vantage point as attackers – architecturally – thereby providing exceptionally useful insight from which the organization can understand its unique attacker population.